Best Inflatable Paddle Boards (iSUPs), 2023

 The difference between our best inflatable paddle boards and the budget boards you are seeing everyone on Amazon is quite large.
 The top rated boards on our list are a step (or 3) above all those $200 boards on Amazon, from materials to accessories.
 Honestly, we wouldn’t touch a super cheap Amazon board with a 10 ft SUP paddle.

 Now we’re done analyzing, it’s your time to shine.

 What will it be?
 This is the exciting part where you get to decide who’s going to be arriving on your doorstep soon.
 If you are in need of some more reassurance, refer to our graph again.
 Or even better, leave us a comment below.

-Like we mentioned, this is our list.
+Like we mentioned, this is our list of best inflatable paddle boards.
 It’s what we think is best.
 We might share different preferences than you, but we spend hours every week testing different boards and get our friends to come along, so we don’t get too biased.
 We’ve paddled in rivers, seas, rapids, and lakes.
-Sometimes not all that successfully, but we try!

 Till next time!
 Keep on enjoying the beautiful sport that SUPing is!

 Note: We constantly update our content to make it as up to date and relevant as possible.
 That’s why you will see some comments about boards no longer listed in this review.
 Also, we’ve recently revamped this list to focus on the All-around iSUPs.
-We are working on new, more in-depth lists for best performance All-Around SUPs, best touring SUPs, best SUPs for Yoga/Fitness, and more.
-Finally, boards we previously recommended include the iRocker Cruiser, Starboard Atlas, and Red Paddle Co Ride.
-They are all great but boards but just didn’t make it on the list this year.
+We have more in-depth lists for best performance All-Around SUPs, best touring SUPs, best SUPs for Yoga/Fitness, and more.